-Augmented Reality (AR) is the ability to mix in real-time spatially-registered digital content with the real world sourrounding the user.
+Augmented Reality (AR) is the ability to mix in real-time spatially-registered digital content with the real world surrounding the user.

-AR technologies and applications will play an essential role in the development of “Smart Factories” or the “Industry 4.0”, and the success of “Smart Cities” and “Smart Home”.
-Mobility, retail, healthcare, education, public safety are other examples of domains where AR will bring significant value.
+AR technologies and applications play an essential role in the development of “Smart Factories” or the “Industry 4.0”, and are key for the success of “Smart Cities” and “Smart Home”.
+Mobility, retail, healthcare, education, tourism and public safety are other examples of domains where AR will bring significant value.

 Today we see that the boundaries between digital and physical worlds are blurring.
 AR is quickly advancing into a new phase of enabling context-rich user experiences that combine sensors, wearable computing, the Internet of Things, and artificial intelligence.
 That capability is a unique opportunity of value creation.
 AR technology will bring significant transformation to many areas of our economies in terms of productivity, competitiveness as well as the provision of new and innovative services for end-consumers.

 The possibilities of using AR technology are manifold.
 AR applications will be deployed at different scales; home scale, office, factory, city or even world scale.
 They may be used both indoor and outdoor, encountering various lighting conditions and changing environments.
 To adapt to these different environments, AR applications will rely on adequate methods to keep registered with the real world (e.g. image markers, point clouds, 3D models).
 Considering large scale deployment, AR applications will need to distribute data and computing into the network and will benefit from the low latency, large bandwidth, and EDGE facilities of 5G networks.
 So, the need for transparent and reliable interworking between different AR components is key to the successful roll-out of such services.

 ETSI is working on the definition and refinement of a framework for the interoperability of Augmented Reality (AR) components, systems and services.
 The AR framework defines an overall high-level architecture, and describes key components and interfaces required for an AR solution.